jundalisay/spblist/content/en/research/grotius/rights/book-1/chapter-03b.md

 Thus David gives thanks to God, for subduing the people under him.

 Christ says, "the Kings of the nations bear rule over them."
 There is a well known passage in Horace, "Powerful sovereigns reign over their own subjects, and the supreme being over sovereigns themselves."

-Seneca thus describes the three forms of government, "Sometimes the supreme66 power is lodged in the people, sometimes in a senate composed of the leading men of the state, sometimes this power of the people, and dominion over the people themselves is vested in a single person."
+Seneca thus describes the 3 forms of government: "Sometimes the supreme power is lodged in the people, sometimes in a senate composed of the leading men of the state, sometimes this power of the people, and dominion over the people themselves is vested in a single person."

 Of the last description are those, who, as Plutarch says, exercise authority not according to the laws, but over the laws.
 And in Herodotus, Otanes describes a monarch as one whose acts are not subject to controul.
 Dion Prusaeensis also and Pausanias define a monarchy in the same terms.

 Aristotle says there are some kings, who have the same right, which the nation elsewhere possesses over persons and property.
 Thus when the Roman Princes began to exercise regal power, the people it was said had transferred all their own personal sovereignty to them, which gave rise to the saying of Marcus Antoninus the Philosopher, that no one but God alone can be judge of the Prince.
 Dion.
 L. liii. speaking of such a prince, says, "he is perfectly master of his own actions, to do whatever he pleases, and cannot be obliged to do any thing against his will."
 Such anciently was the power of the Inachidae established at Argos in Greece.